History of Water Contamination Cases in the US - Finding Solutions To Water Pollutions

 Contaminated water impacts aquatic life, affects ecosystems, and decreases the number of species of flora and fauna.

-Nutrient inputs surpass what water bodies can handle, resulting in algal blooms, diminishing the amount of oxygen in water, and contributing to fish deaths.
+Nutrient inputs exceed what water bodies can handle, resulting in algal blooms, reduced oxygen levels in the water, and contributing to fish deaths.

-These compounds of industrial chemicals and heavy metals consequently enter the food chain, affecting the lives of wildlife and humans who consume fish and seafood.
+These compounds, which include industrial chemicals and heavy metals, consequently enter the food chain, affecting the lives of both wildlife and humans who consume fish and seafood.

 Symptoms of Contaminated Water Exposure